-Does the Westside Market in Cleveland Have more too it than just food?
+Does the West Side Market in Cleveland have more to it than just food?
 Yes, yes it does.
-The market has a great atmosphere, tons of history, sights, sounds, and the business of local all in one great location.
+The market has a great atmosphere, tons of history, sights, sounds, and the business of locals all in one great location.

-From it’s early days to it current state the market has been a source of good food for the Ohio city area, the Cleveland city as a whole, and people from all over the world.
-Westside Market Started as a small outdoor market in 1840 and moved across the street to its permanent home in 1912.
+From its early days to its current state the market has been a source of good food for the Ohio city area, the Cleveland city as a whole, and people from all over the world.
+West Side Market Started as a small outdoor market in 1840 and moved across the street to its permanent home in 1912.
 The building was built for the market, even though it may look like a reused structure.
 Over the past 100 years the market seen some vendors come and go, and some stay for the long haul, with a few of the stall being operated by the same families since the opening of the building.

 Cleveland residents, Chefs, weekend grillers, and even tourist will enjoy a stop at the most famous food venue in the city.
 The Westside Market in Cleveland is a must see for anyone in the city.

 Quick tip: The Christmas story house is only a few blocks down the street, and the Progressive Field is a few blocks too.
 The market can get busy at times.